glaukommatos/Gymder/README.md

 - [ ] Display some match details in the `MatchView`.
 - [ ] See about moving what logic I can out of `CardPileView` and into a view model or similar.
 - [ ] Add ability to reload once gyms are swiped (need to make some minor changes to `CardPileView` to support this).
 - [ ] Improve relationship between `CardPileView` and its data source.
-I think there's room for improvement here.
+I think there's still plenty of room for improvement here.
 - [ ] Add more tests.
 - [ ] Respond in some sensible way to changes of location service permission without restarting the app.
 - [ ] Use device-size specific version of the gym images.